maixnor/wu-quartz/content/Climate Change, Justice and Policy.md

 - Sufficiency in practice
 	- [[Human Need Theory]]
 - linking resource use to social outcomes
-- science of social provisioning #todo grab source from slides
+- science of social provisioning #wontfix grab source from slides

 ### Provisioning
 - goods need to be produced, distributed, utilized